richard-scryber/scryber.core/docs/components/pagenumbering_reference.rst

 The use of the ``PageNumberLabel`` and ``PageOfLabel`` in coded documents is just the same as in templates.

-Creating a five page document with headings on each and a references to each of the the headings on the first page.
+Creating a five page document with headings on each and a reference to each of the the headings on the first page.
-Add the spans as individual blocks, showing the page numbers of following headings.
+The spans are added as individual blocks, showing the page numbers of following headings.

 .. code:: csharp